-Minnesota Statutes, Section 270C.66, states that before making final settlement with any contractor under a contract requiring the employment of employees for wages by the contractor and by subcontractors, the County is required to obtain a certificate from the Commissioner of Revenue that the contractor or subcontractor has complied with the withholding requirements of Minn.
+Criteria: Minnesota Statutes, Section 270C.66, states that, before making final settlement with any contractor under a contract requiring the employment of employees for wages by the contractor and by subcontractors, the County is required to obtain proof of compliance with the withholding requirements of Minn.
 Stat. § 290.92.
+This requirement can be satisfied through the receipt of Form IC-134 from the Commissioner of Revenue certifying compliance.